kbventures/ecommerce/README.md

   <h3 align="center">e-Renaissance</h3>

   <p align="center">
-    The only one electronic store that you need!
+    Your one and only electronics store!
     <br />
     <a href="https://github.com/kbventures/ecommerce/wiki"><strong>Explore the docs »</strong></a>
     <br />
     <br />
-    <a href="https://erenaissance-frontend.vercel.app/" target="_blank">View Demo</a>
+    <a href="https://erenaissance-frontend.vercel.app/">View Demo</a>
     ·
     <a href="https://github.com/kbventures/ecommerce/issues">Report Bug</a>
     ·